Local heritage assets

 Criteria for identifying non-designated heritage assets

-In order to identify the many different types of asset found within Newark and Sherwood District’s historic environment, we have brought together guidance contained in various heritage-related publications, including Historic England listed building selection guides and local listing best practice guidance.
+To identify the many different types of asset found within our district’s historic environment, we’ve brought together guidance contained in various heritage-related publications, including Historic England listed building selection guides and local listing best practice guidance.

 Local planning authorities may identify non-designated heritage assets at any time.
 A substantial majority of buildings have little or no heritage significance, however, and thus do not constitute heritage assets.
 Only a minority have enough heritage interest for their significance to be a material consideration in the planning process.